versia-pub/protocol/README.md

 The `id` field is not required to be unique across the entire network, but it is recommended that it is.
 Servers **MUST** use UUIDs or a UUID-compatible system for the `id` field.

 The `id` field is required on all objects.

+#### Created At

+The `created_at` field on an Object is a string that represents the date and time that the object was created.
+It is used to determine the order of objects.
+The data **MUST** be in ISO 8601 format.

+Example: `2021-01-01T00:00:00.000Z`

+The `created_at` field is required on all objects.

+> **Note:** The `created_at` field should be the date and time that the post was actually made, but it is not required to be.
+Any ISO 8601 date is allowed in the `created_at` field.
+It is up to the servers to decide if they want to process dates that they would consider invalid, such as dates in the future.

 #### URI